wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-6.rst

 * **pickling support for numarray** - hasn't started yet, but next on the list

-* There has been some work on exposing FFI routines in numpypy.
+* There has been some work on exposing **FFI routines** in numpypy.

-* Brian Kearns has made progress in mapping translated _numpypy submodules to the numpy core c-based submodules, furthering the goal of being able to install numpy as a pure-python module with few modifications.
+* Brian Kearns has made progress in improving the **numpypy namespace**.
+  The python numpypy submodules now more closely resemble their numpy counterparts.
+Also, translated _numpypy submodules are now more properly mapped to the numpy core c-based submodules, furthering the goal of being able to install numpy as a pure-python module with few modifications.

 And now the good news: